 In 2004, Kurt founded the Mustard Seed School of Theology, launching this website “Following Jesus: a life of faith in a postmodern world.”
-In 2016, as web standards changed, he completely redesigned the site, integrating a related blog, using a WordPress responsive format for readability on all devices.
+In 2016, as web standards changed, he completely redesigned the site and integrated a related blog, using a WordPress responsive format for improved readability on all devices.

-The second, An Unorthodox Faith: A New Reformation for a Postmodern World, will call for a postmodern reformation of traditional Christian theology, replacing it with a theology, ethic, and lifestyle based on an understanding of God as love.
-(Targeted for late Fall 2016)
+The second, An Unorthodox Faith: A New Reformation for a Postmodern World, calls for a postmodern reformation of traditional Christian theology, replacing it with a theology, ethic, and lifestyle based on an understanding of God as love.
+(Released in February 2017)

-And the third, People of the Way: Communities of Conspiracy in a Postmodern World, will outline alternative forms for a declining church in the developed world through small activist communities that are dedicated to selfless service and the pursuit of peace and justice.
-(Targeted for early 2017)
+And the third, People of the Way: Passion and Resistance in a Postmodern World, outlined alternative forms for a declining church in the developed world through small activist communities that are dedicated to selfless service and the pursuit of peace and justice.
+(Released in April 2023)

-Join our Following Jesus Facebook group and share us with friends.
+Join our Following Jesus Facebook page and share us with friends.